rrbanda/template-quarkus-simple/workshop.md

 2️⃣ **Run a final test in template editor UI for Red Hat Developer Hub .**
 3️⃣ **Open Q&A and let participants modify the template.**

-🚀 **Now you have the ultimate live demo!** Would you like any final refinements?